Arequipa: Climate

-Solar radiation in Arequipa ranges from 850 to 950 W/m ^{2} (watts per square meter), one of the highest levels of radiation in South America and the highest recorded in Peru.
-Arequipa's proximity to the Atacama Desert and pollution contribute to the higher levels of radiation.
+Global solar radiation recorded in Arequipa ranges from 850 to 950 W/m^{2}, placing it among the highest-radiation locations in South America and the highest in Peru.
+These high levels are linked to the city's proximity to the Atacama Desert and to environmental pollution.
+Constant sunshine and clear skies produce 18 annual days with rainfall over 1 mm and 3333 annual hours of solar exposure.